 You might be interested in reading How To Change Careers When You Don’t Know What To Do

 What’s the point of waiting?

-I’m sorry but If you’ve worked for any length of time than you know that working like a dog until you are 65 is just not sustainable.
-Sooner or later you get burnt out or bored with the monotony of living your life just doing what society has taught you to do.
+If you’ve worked for any length of time, you know that working like a dog until you’re 65 is not always sustainable.
+Sooner or later you get burnt out or bored with the monotony of your daily routine.

 I’m not saying to completely abandon your values and throw good sense to the wind but life was meant to be lived as you are living it not when you turn 65 and not just once a year for your annual two-week vacation.

 A career break is an extended period of time where you STOP working to do something worthwhile, new, exciting or different.
 A career break gives you the time you need to recharge your batteries so that when you do go back to work and your normal routine, you are refreshed, enriched and hopefully with a better perspective and outlook on life.

 Think of a career break as a detour on the road of life where you stop the car and take an alternate more scenic route to your destination while enjoying the sights along the way.

 The term career break is closely related to the following terms with slight differences but for the most part, can be used interchangeably.